mcellteam/mcell/libmcell/documentation/file_formats.rst

             0x4: ny (4 bytes, float)
             0x8: nz (4 bytes, float)

-This v1 format was changed to v2 by: the first 4 bytes have value 2, name_len is 4 bytes, num_float_positions was changed to num_mols
+The V1 format was changed to V2 by:
+1) the first 4 bytes have value 2, 2) name_len is 4 bytes, and 3) num_float_positions was changed to num_mols
 having 3x lower value.